flarum/docs/docs/extend/authorization.md

 2. The ability: a string representing the action the actor is attempting
 3. The arguments: usually an instance of a database model which is the subject of the attempted ability, but could be anything.

 First, we run the entire request (all three parameters) through all [policies](#policies) registered by extensions and core.
-Each policy is a block of logic that either returns `true`, `false` or `null`.
-As soon as a policy returns a non-null value, that will be returned immediately as the result of the authorization process.
-This means that policies can override group permissions, and even admin roles.
+Policies are blocks of logic provided by core and extensions that determine whether the actor can perform the ability on the arguments.
+Policies can return one of the following:

+- `Flarum\User\Access\AbstractPolicy::ALLOW` (via `$this->allow()`)
+- `Flarum\User\Access\AbstractPolicy::DENY` (via `$this->deny()`)
+- `Flarum\User\Access\AbstractPolicy::FORCE_ALLOW` (via `$this->forceAllow()`)
+- `Flarum\User\Access\AbstractPolicy::FORCE_DENY` (via `$this->forceDeny()`)

+Policy results are considered in the priority `FORCE_DENY` > `FORCE_ALLOW` > `DENY` > `ALLOW`.
+For example, if a single policy returns `FORCE_DENY`, all other policies will be ignored.
+If one policy returns `DENY` and 10 policies return `ALLOW`, the request will be denied.
+This allows decisions to be made regardless of the order in which extensions are booted.
+Note that policies are extremely powerful: if access is denied at the policy stage, that will override group permissions and even admin privileges.

-Then, if all policies return null, we check if the user is in a group that has a permission equal to the ability (note that both permissions and abilities are represented as strings).
+Secondly, if all policies return null (or don't return anything), we check if the user is in a group that has a permission equal to the ability (note that both permissions and abilities are represented as strings).
 If so, we authorize the action.
 See our [Groups and Permissions documentation](permissions.md) for more information on permissions.

 Then, if the user is in the admin group, we will authorize the action.

-Finally, as we have exhausted all checks, we will assume that the user is unauthorized and deny authorization.
+Finally, as we have exhausted all checks, we will assume that the user is unauthorized and deny the request.

 ### How To Use Authorization